phagmaier/5143-OS-Hagmaier/Assignments/Terminal/README.md

 # Terminal Project
  Name Terminal Project
  Date: 2/20/2022
- Shell must be ran in the terminal
+ Shell must be ran in the terminal.
- Group of: Parker Hagmaier, Sabin Dheke, and, Md Abubakkar In this project we have created a basic terminal using python. a full list of the functions and commands can be found in the commands.md page I am not great at github so if this needs to be more orginized or changed in some way please let me know
+ Group of: Parker Hagmaier, Sabin Dheke, and, Md Abubakkar.
+ In this project we have created a basic terminal using python. a full list of the functions and commands can be found in the commands.md page I am not great at github so if this needs to be more orginized or changed in some way please let me know